 The glycemic index is a fantastic tool to use to be thin for life, to live longer and to be in the best shape possible!
 All weight loss plans, if they are to be permanent, must be based on it to stabilize your blood sugar.
+Controlling your blood sugar is the key to enduring fat loss - NOT dieting.

-Simply put, this index is a clinical rating system that tells you how the body metabolizes food by noting if the hormone insulin is elevated by a particular food.
-It is a measure of how quickly glucose (sugar) enters the bloodstream.
-Insulin is a hormone produced by the pancreas to regulate blood sugar.
 When the body isn't making enough insulin to do this, or when the body is insensitive to the insulin that is generated, diabetes results.
 In the average person, consistent ingestion of foods having a high glycemic index causes an increase in fat storage and fat tissue and increases the risk of type 2 diabetes.
-Foods and drinks that rate high on the glycemic index trigger an undesirable insulin response. |
+Foods and drinks that are assessed at a high index trigger an undesirable, increased insulin response.

 It's not hard to use this index once you understand how it works.
 It boils down to this: keeping your cells sensitive to insulin prevents weight gain and diabetes.
 This is a "sugar" index that tells you how a food affects your insulin and blood sugar.
-The reason diets don't work is because without blood sugar control you get weight gain rebound.
-That means when you go off the diet your fat comes back with a vengeance!

 It is for this reason that we do not put the actual index number on our low glycemic food list but in case you see these numbers on food products, here they are: